 Any employee who becomes aware of a violation of any law or regulation or of Sonoco's policies on business conduct or believes that a violation may take place in the future must report the matter through the proper channels.
+If an employee, director, or officer is aware of an actual or potential violation and fails to report it, the failure to report may lead to discipline, up to and including termination of employment.
 You may report violations in several ways: